How To Pass Down Wealth In An Efficient And Tax-Friendly Way

 Think about it like this.
 If you give your daughter money to help supplement a down payment on her family’s dream home, you can enjoy family dinners and activities, building so many precious memories.

 Giving money while alive also actively lowers the value of your estate, which can be helpful when it comes time to add everything up.
 You could give money directly or fund a 529, custodial account, or other investment accounts.
-In 2021, the federal gift tax limit is $15,000 or $30,000 for married couples filing jointly.
+In 2024, the federal annual gift tax limit is $18,000 or $36,000 for married couples filing jointly.

 You will have to pay taxes if you exceed the limit.
 Your tax rate depends on how much you give above the limit; it ranges anywhere from 18-40%.
 If you want to give more, there are a few ways to circumvent the gift tax rule.